 Minimalism: How to Declutter Your Workspace Tips and Tricks

-I will explain why and how to declutter your workspace to achieve workspace nirvana.
+I am going to show you why and how to declutter your workspace to achieve workspace nirvana.

-Decluttering your workspace will not only improve your appearance but also positively affect your mindset, decrease stress, and increase productivity.
+Decluttering your workspace will not only improve your appearance but also positively affect your mindset, reduce stress, and increase productivity.

-Do me a favor and take a picture of your workspace.
-Then, take an honest look at it and ask yourself if anyone could say the same about it.
+Do me a favor: take a picture of your workspace, take an honest look at it, and ask yourself if anyone could say the same about it.

-Deep down inside, a well-organized, clean, clutter-free workspace will lead to better productivity, health, and well-being.
+You know deep down inside that a well-organized, clean, clutter-free workspace will lead to better productivity, better health, and well-being.

 Workspace clutter defeats the purpose of having a dedicated workspace in the first place.

-Practice these simple tips and tricks to declutter your workspace and make it an enjoyable productivity oasis.
+Practice these simple tips and tricks to declutter your workspace and turn it into an enjoyable productivity oasis.

 Declutter Your Desk

-You should not clean your desk as often as you should.
-You should periodically do a complete edit of your desk and work area a few times a year.
+Not as often as you should clean your desk, you should periodically do a complete edit of your desk and work area a few times a year.

 Clear everything off the top of it and take everything out of the drawers.
 Put all of the items into piles on the floor.
 Don’t be surprised at how many once thought to be valuable pieces of paper, booklets, and old junk you may find and have to discard.
 Take this time to wipe down and clean everything.